Layer Coherence Origin of Planar Hall Effect: from Charge to Multipole and Valley

-This effect requires layer coherent electron wave functions.
-Without layer coherence, the interlayer charge dipole would become a conserved quantity hence the Berry connection susceptibility reduces to the $k$-space Berry curvature, and then the two contributions in $\gamma_n(\bs{k}) $ cancel each other.
-We also note that this intrinsic PHE originates from lateral translational motion of interlayer dipoles, thus is distinct from the orbital intrinsic PHE in 3D materials \cite{gao2014field,Xiang2024,Su2023,Wang2024IPHE}, which has a magnetic origin in the self-rotation and circular motion of electron wave packet in 3D continuous space \cite{Xiao2021Adiabatic}.
+An important observation here is that without interlayer coherence, the layer pseudospin and hence the out-of-plane charge dipole $\Hat{p}$ would become a conserved quantity ($p$), and all $\ket{u_{n\bs{k}}}$ are layer eigenstates.
+If this happens, the in-plane magnetic dipole operator reduces to $ \boldsymbol{\hat{m}}=p\boldsymbol{\hat{z}}\times\boldsymbol{\hat {v}}$ hence the Berry connection susceptibility becomes the $k$-space Berry curvature $\alpha_{ab}=-\frac{p}{\hbar}\Omega_z\delta_{ab}$.
+The induced Berry connection is thus along the $B$ field, taking the form of $\bs{\mc{A}}_{n}^{(1)} = -\frac{p}{\hbar}\Omega_z\bm B$.
+As such, the two contributions in $\gamma_n(\bs{k}) $ cancel each other (detailed derivation in Supporting Information).
+One therefore sees that this intrinsic PHE is a unique property of layer coherent (hybridized) electron wave functions.
+In other words, the layer coherence renders a novel origin of intrinsic PHE.

-\emph{{Intrinsic PHE in hetero-strained TBG.}} -- Symmetry analysis shows that the largest point group that can support the intrinsic PHE is $C_{2h}$ with an in-plane twofold rotation axis.
+\emph{Intrinsic PHE in hetero-strained TBG.}--Symmetry analysis shows that the largest point group that can support the intrinsic PHE is $C_{2h}$ with an in-plane twofold rotation axis.
 Such a low-symmetry case is relevant in realistic few-layer materials with the presence of strain~\cite{bi2019designing}.
-Here, we use TBG placed on an aligned hBN (Fig.~\ref{fig_tbg}(a)), which is of practical experimental relevance~\cite{sharpe2019emergent,serlin2020intrinsic,gao2021heterostrain}, as an example to show that the layer intrinsic PHE can be strong.
+Here, we use twisted bilayer graphene (TBG) placed on an aligned hBN (Fig.~\ref{fig_tbg}(a)), which is of practical experimental relevance~\cite{sharpe2019emergent,serlin2020intrinsic,gao2021heterostrain} and does not support PHE of spin-orbit origin, as an example to show the layer intrinsic PHE being strong and highly tunable.